SaladTechnologies/salad-cloud-docs/products/sce/guides/openvoice-api.md

 efficient than ever before.
 Modern TTS models leverage deep learning and artificial intelligence to produce natural-sounding speech with remarkable accuracy.
 These models find applications in various real-life scenarios, such as voice assistants, audiobook narration, and accessibility tools for those with visual impairments or reading difficulties.
-In this article, we will focus on using one such TTS model, Open Voice, on Salad Cloud, demonstrating how to harness its capabilities in a cloud-based environment.
+In this article, we will focus on using one such TTS model, Open Voice, on SaladCloud , demonstrating how to harness its capabilities in a cloud-based environment.

 ** If you are looking for fast deployment of OpenVoice on Salad move to